-1. Introduction
+1. INTRODUCTION

 Reinforcement Learning (RL) is a general framework in which an autonomous agent tries to learn an optimal policy of actions from direct interaction with the surrounding environment.
 The reinforcement learning agent learns its environment through trial-an-error interactions [1].
 For each action it executes the environment returns a reward indicating how appropriate the action was in the given situation.
 This paradigm is well suited for learning on many domains where it is inappropriate to specify in an explicit way how to perform a task, e.g. navigating in unknown environment.
 The agent explores its environment by executing some actions through trial-and-error interactions.
 After each action, it receives from the environment a scalar signal called reinforcement (reward / punishment) signal that inform on the appropriateness of taking a particular action in a given state.
 The reinforcement can be positive (reward), negative (punishment), or zero.
 The goal of RL is to construct an optimal policy of actions for the agent to follow based on observed interactions with the environment.
 The agent is, thus, trained so that the long-term return of the expected sum of instantaneous reinforcement rewards is maximized.

 However, a fundamental problem of standard RL algorithms is that of the curse of dimensionality.
 Although, many tasks defined over a finite state space can be dealt with successfully in this framework, in real applications, it would take an enormous amount of time for these algorithms to converge towards a suitable solution even for moderately complex state space.
 There are two major approaches that address the problem of slow convergence in large finite state space or that try to find solutions to problems that seem intractable in complex environments with infinite set of states.
-The first approach is to apply generalization techniques, which involve approximations of the value function or some tiling of the state space [1, 2].
+The first approach is to apply generalization techniques, which involve approximations of the value function or some tiling of the state space [1][2].
 The second approach is to provide the agent with a priori information about the environment.
-We can incorporate such a knowledge either by modifying the reward function as in the reward shaping techniques [3] or we can create macroactions from primitive ones as in [4].
-Shaping can be used to speed-up the learning process for a problem or in general to help the reinforcement learning technique to scale to large and more complex problems.
-To use shaping in practice one must know more about the problem at hand in order to modify the reward function during the learning phase.
-This may introduce the risk that the agent learns a solution to a problem that is only locally optimal.
-A macro-action is a way of grouping primitive actions into a new one.
-For example, if the primitive action is walk one step in a given direction, a macro-action would be to walk some steps to one direction followed by some other steps to another direction.
-Macro-actions represent the problem at different levels of abstractions.
-It has been shown that given the right set of macroactions, a reinforcement learning agent can increase its learning rate drastically [5].
-Many methods have been proposed to automate combining primitive actions into macro ones [6, 7].
-However, the way these macros are created has a great influence on the final performance of the learning process.
+We can incorporate such knowledge either by modifying the reward function as in the reward shaping techniques [3] or we can create macro-actions from primitive ones as in [4].
 A third approach, based on the use of supervision techniques, has been followed by a number of researchers to overcome some of the difficulties that may arise in previous methods.
 For instance, many techniques that combine the two concepts of supervised learning and reinforcement learning are well established in robotics and social sciences.
-Among them, we may cite imitation learning, LQ controller induction, and learning by demonstration, [8] [9] [10].
+Among them, we may cite imitation learning, LQ controller induction, and learning by demonstration, [8][9][10].
 Despite the many successful implementations, none of these methods combines both kinds of learning instantaneously.
 Either supervised learning precedes RL during a separate training phase, or else the supervisory information is used to modify a value function rather than a policy.